The Herald of Freedom: Origin

 However, with the adoption of a new Connecticut Constitution in 1818, the legal framework that enabled the generational influence of the Congregational church had been abolished.
 Also on the wane was the Federalist Party, that dominated national politics from 1789 to 1801.

-Barnum’s advocacy for the dismantling of the political power of church-state elites was unwavering.
+P. T. Barnum, a young businessman at the time, advocated for the dismantling of the political power of church-state elites.
 When religious revivalism began sweeping Connecticut, he grew concerned that the church-state old guard would harness this revivalism to retain power.
 Seeking a public outlet for his concerns, in 1831, Barnum wrote letters to the Danbury Recorder expressing his concern about the encroaching danger of religious interference in political affairs.
 The editor of this conservative newspaper refused to print his letters.
 Reflecting on this refusal to print his letters, Barnum wrote in his autobiography, "I accordingly purchased a press and types, and on October 19, 1831, I issued the first number of my own paper, The Herald of Freedom."